 Competition: Fidelity Life vs. Mutual of Omaha

 Both Fidelity and Mutual of Omaha are very reputable national life insurance providers.
-Both companies have high ratings from A.M.
-Best and offer three main types of insurance.
-While Mutual of Omaha does not offer hybrid policies, but it does offer regular whole life policies in addition to term and universal life.
-Both companies have an A+ rating from the BBB, Fidelity has a C- rating.
+Both companies have an A+ from A.M.
+Best.
+Mutual of Omaha does not offer hybrid policies, but it does offer regular whole life policies in addition to term and universal life.
+Both companies have an A+ rating from the BBB.
 Additionally, rates for life insurance from Mutual of Omaha are considerably lower than rates from Fidelity for similar coverage.

 If you want to get the lowest rates for term life insurance, choose Mutual of Omaha.
-If it’s important for you to have access to a nationwide network of local advisors, go with Fidelity.
+If you need to have access to a nationwide network of local advisors, go with Fidelity.